mx-iao/misc/script-run-config.md

 ## Proposed experience
 ### To do
+**P0**
 - Improve [ScriptRunConfig](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.scriptrunconfig?view=azure-ml-py) constructor
-- Add support for specifying ScriptRunConfig from YAML, e.g. `ScriptRunConfig.from_yaml(file_name='run_config.yml')`
-- Update run submission CLI (`az ml run submit-script`) to support ScriptRunConfig YAML
+- Update `MpiConfiguration`, `TensorFlowConfiguration`, add `PyTorchConfiguration`
+- Add validation for the combination of arguments specified by user
-- `RunConfiguration` class should become an implementation detail and removed from docs/tutorials for as many scenarios as possible
+- Update documentation, notebooks, TSGs and make ScriptRunConfig (and PythonScriptStep) the recommended run submission path over Estimator (and EstimatorStep) -- `RunConfiguration` class should become an implementation detail and removed from docs/tutorials for as many scenarios as possible

-- Updates to `MpiConfiguration`, `TensorFlowConfiguration`, `PyTorchConfiguration` (add)
-- HyperDriveConfig can already take a ScriptRunConfig object
-- Add robust validation for the combination of arguments specified by user
+**P1**
+- Will continue to use RunConfiguration for serialization/deserialization for SDK v1 -- validate that this continues to work for run submission CLI.

+**P2**
-- Update PythonScriptStep to take in a `ScriptRunConfig` object directly instead of a `RunConfiguration` object
+- Update PythonScriptStep (and other PipelineSteps?) to take in a `ScriptRunConfig` object directly instead of a `RunConfiguration` object and not require user to provide the flat list of parameters to the Step constructors that are redundant with the ScriptRunConfig object.
-- Make ScriptRunConfig (and PythonScriptStep) the recommended run submission path (over Estimator and EstimatorStep)
-- Update documentation, notebooks, TSGs
+- Once Execution Service/Pipelines team adds support for generic command, add `command` parameter to ScriptRunConfig (e.g. `command=['python', 'train.py', '--arg', 'argvalue']`).
+This also aligns with vNext.

 ### ScriptRunConfig constructor
 ```python